Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

 ### Rule 2 – Repeated Failed Logins from Same Host
-This rule simulates a brute-force attack by identifying five or more failed login attempts from the same host within two minutes.
-It captures suspicious behaviour that may go undetected without event correlation.
+Attackers often attempt password guessing by repeatedly submitting incorrect credentials from a single endpoint.
+This rule flags five or more failed logins from the same host within a short time window.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-I created this rule to simulate brute-force login patterns.
-After testing different thresholds, I selected a two-minute window to balance effectiveness and reduce false positives.
-This rule helped me practise grouping events by time and source, which is key to writing meaningful detections.
+I built this rule to simulate brute-force login detection using Event ID 4625.
+I tested several thresholds and decided that five failures in two minutes was aggressive enough to catch real threats without overwhelming the SOC with noise.
+It taught me how to group events by host and time to simulate basic correlation — a key skill in detection engineering and alert tuning.

 **Framework Reference:**
 - **MITRE ATT&CK T1110.001** – Password Guessing
-- **NIST CSF DE.AE-1**, **CIS Control 16.11** – Detect repeated login failures
+- **NIST CSF DE.AE-1**, **CIS Control 16.11** – Detect excessive failed logins from the same source

 **Logic Summary:**
-- Filter for Event ID 4625
+- Filter Windows logs for `event_id` 4625 (failed logon)
-- Group by `host` and sort by time
+- Group events by `host` and sort chronologically
-- Trigger an alert when five or more failures occur within two minutes
+- Trigger alert if five or more failures occur within two minutes

 <details>
 <summary>View Windows Rule 2 Screenshots</summary>